waqar-nadeem/waqar-nadeem/README.md

 # Hi, I am Waqar! 👋

-## 🎓 Bachelors of Science in Computer Science Undergraduate
+## 🎓 Bachelor of Science in Computer Science Undergraduate

 I am a dedicated Bachelor of Science in Computer Science undergraduate, passionate about developing efficient computing solutions, secure networked systems, and scalable architectures.
 I am eager to apply my theoretical knowledge and technical skills to practical challenges in computing, networking, and security.